mugabee/Javascript/README.md

            Hint: You can use Date
         10. Capitalize the first letter of the word in a string.
             - have fun => Have Fun
+# Exercise 5:

+        Create functionalities that do DOM manipulation (adding, removing elements) Create functionalities that do Event handling (see list of most used events and more you can come up with)